siddhartha-komodo/slate/source/includes/_015-creating-asset-chains.md

   The word "node" is used throughout this documentation, and it can be confusing for beginners.
 A node can be a unique desktop computer connected to the Internet.
 It can also be a virtual-private server (VPS) that is rented or purchased, and which the developer can access at will.
 Or, it can be another type of unique instance of a computational machine.
 </aside>

+### Basic Info for Connecting At Least Two Nodes

 If you are ready to press forward with your first test asset chain, some basic knowledge about how to connect two nodes is recommended for the initial setup.

-As per the original blockchain designs of Satoshi Nakamoto, on which Komodo is based, a Komodo-based asset chain does not exist on a single node.
+As per the original blockchain designs of Satoshi Nakamoto, on which Komodo is based, a Komodo asset chain does not exist on a single node.
 Rather, it exists via a connection between two or more nodes.
 This is the nature of decentralization: it is on the network we rely, rather than a single authority.
 Therefore, the design of the technology requires you to have two separate nodes, which are able to connect over a network.

 In the most ideal circumstance, the new Komodo developer will already have two virtual private server boxes (VPS's) available for testing.
 VPS's can be cheap and easy to manage.
 A typical VPS will automatically have a static external IP; this makes it simple to create a connection between the two VPS nodes.